hossainalhaidari/html-redirect-generator/README.md

 # HTML Redirect Generator

-A GitHub action to generate static HTML redirects
+A CLI tool and GitHub action to generate static HTML redirects

 ## Usage